AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 * [SPARK_EXTERNAL]
-  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects whose value may be modified concurrently, when the address of the object is specified through a statically unknown address specification.
+  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects whose value may be modified concurrently, when the address of the object is specified through an imprecisely supported address specification.

   * They should be `effectively volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into account possible concurrent changes in the